Spicery/ginger/design/fn2code/fn2code-plan.rst

 version number should have the suffix "-dev".
 At the time of writing it is 0.9.3-dev, for instance.

+We will do this work in a feature branch ``fn2code`` which I have already pushed to GitHub.

-Two types of pushes are permitted to development and feature branches.
+Two types of pushes are permitted to ``development`` and feature branches.
 Normal pushes are done when the code compiles and is locally tested using make check.
 But because this is a hobby activity squeezed into odd moments, sometimes it is necessary to make an untested work-in-progress (WIP) commit.
 The commit comment for such a push *must* be marked with the code "WIP" at the start of the message.
-Furthermore, if there are any code changes it must be marked so as not to trigger Travis, the continuous integration system.
+Furthermore, if there are any code changes it must be marked so as not to trigger Travis, the continuous integration system by adding ``[ci skip]`` into the commit comment.

-On a release to master the code is always fully tested locally in the development branch plus verifying the Travis build before merging into the master branch.
+On a release to ``master`` the code is always fully tested locally in the development branch plus verifying the Travis build before merging into the master branch.
 Then the master branch is locally and fully retested in a clean environment.